TracyMuso/Ronin-Finance/README.md

 </code>

 # Usage
-- This can be used to make simple calculations
+- This can be used to track prices and performance of various cryptocurrencies
-- **NOTE**: The mobile version is currently unavailable.

 # Install
 - Set up Github Actions